LolipopJ/mdimg/README.md

 import { mdimg } from "mdimg";
 ```

-Convert markdown text or file to image:
+Convert markdown file to an image:

 ```js
 const convertRes = await mdimg({